 Take your time with creating your course and take care not to underestimate the time you will have to put in to create good and useful learning resources!

-Copying a course can be useful if you would like to try different things without running the risk of rendering a course unusable that you still need for teaching.
-You can also copy a course to use it as a template for new courses.
+You can copy a course to use it as a template for new courses.
 This way, you will not have to do the same work all over again every semester.

 You can also take a different route: Create a new course, choose the Wizard, then click “Copy own course” instead of “Choose course template”.
 This way, you can create a new course directly out of an existing course.

-1.7 How does my course get published in the OLAT course catalog?
+How does my course get published in the OLAT course catalogue?

 Deleted learning resources will be moved to the recycling bin.
 In case you realize that you do need a learning resource that you deleted earlier, you can restore them from the recycling bin within 90 days after deletion.